West Virginia’s capital officials reject abortion provider’s proposal to start syringe service

 Larry Moore, the city council member representing the west side, said people in his community feel like they haven’t always had a voice in decisions that are made in the city.

-Kenny Matthews, a black man in recovery from opioid use who lives on the west side, said syringe service programs save lives by building trust with a hard-to-access community and connecting people to treatment while offering resources like fentanyl test strips and overdose-reversal drugs.
+Kenny Matthews, a Black man in recovery from opioid use who lives on west side, said syringe service programs save lives by building trust with a hard-to-access community and connecting people to treatment while offering resources like fentanyl test strips and overdose-reversal drugs.

 “What we’re asking to be done is to allow people to be surrounded by people that say, ‘You’re worth living.
 You have something to contribute, and you can be better,’” he said.
 “If we say that we don’t want harm reduction, then you’re saying that you don’t want people to live.”